 Here we use a specific tag -

-Codefresh has several other variables that can be used for tagging images.
-Common examples that you can use are
+Codefresh has several variables that you can use to tag images.
+Common examples are

-If you run the pipeline the Docker image will be pushed both to the private Docker regisry (by the build step) and the external docker registry (by the push step)
+If you run the pipeline, the Docker image is pushed both to the private Docker regisry (by the build step) and the external docker registry (by the push step).

-Codefresh has several more options when it comes to pushing:
+Codefresh has several options when it comes to pushing images:

 - You can specify multiple tags to be pushed